GoogleCloudPlatform/community/tutorials/gke-workload-id-clientserver/index.md

 Cloud Run services are secure by default.
 There is a special member, `allUsers`, which can be added to the list of invokers, which will allow any request to reach the service.

+1. Remove this option:

         gcloud run services remove-iam-policy-binding --role=roles/run.invoker --member allUsers auth-server

-It may take a **minute** or so for this change in policy to propagate, but if you now try to reach the "exposed" base path, you will see a 403 response:
+    It may take a minute or more for this change in policy to propagate.

+1. Attempt to reach the "exposed" base path:

         curl $SERVICE_URL

+    You should receive a `403` response.

-### Create a service account to associate with workload identity (a GKE Google Service Account):
+### Create a service account to associate with Workload Identity

-A key use of GKE workload identity is to provide Kubernetes service accounts a way to act as a Google Cloud service account for accessing Google APIs.
-The first step is to create the Google Cloud service account in the project:
+A key use of GKE Workload Identity is to provide a Kubernetes service account a way to act as a Google Cloud service account for accessing Google APIs.

+1. Create the Google Cloud service account in the project:

         gcloud iam service-accounts create gke-gsa

-Allow workloads running as the 'gke-sa' kubernetes service account in the 'id-namespace' to generate tokens for this service account.
+1. Allow workloads running as the `gke-sa` kubernetes service account in the `id-namespace` to generate tokens for this service account:

         gcloud iam service-accounts add-iam-policy-binding \
             --role roles/iam.serviceAccountTokenCreator \
             --member "serviceAccount:${PROJECT}.svc.id.goog[id-namespace/gke-sa]" \
             gke-gsa@$PROJECT.iam.gserviceaccount.com

     Note that this permission applies to a combination of a project, a namespace, and a service account ID.
-It will apply to any cluster that contains a matching namespace and service-account in the project.
+It will apply to any cluster that contains a matching namespace and service account in the project.

-Now you need to annotate the namespace so that GKE knows that it can make use of the permission you just granted:
+1. Annotate the namespace so that GKE knows that it can make use of the permission you just granted:

         kubectl annotate serviceaccount \
             --namespace id-namespace \
             gke-sa \
         iam.gke.io/gcp-service-account=gke-gsa@$PROJECT.iam.gserviceaccount.com

 Now the Kubernetes workload has the ability to get credentials and act as the Google Cloud service account.